 Get to know Christina and the insights she shares about our industry below.

-What’s the biggest challenge we face today in our industry?
+In your opinion, what is the biggest challenge you face today in our industry?

 It’s still challenging to convince sponsors that research is changing.
 We still have in-depth discussions about why 100% SDV is no longer necessary or required per the regulations, and how adaptive monitoring approaches can be implemented.
 With technological advancements, I predict the same conversations will be ongoing for many years.

 Why did you become involved in clinical research?
 What sparked your interest?

 Honestly, I fell into it after college.
 I loved it and never looked back.